buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyLargeTurretBase.SyncAzimuth.md

 public void SyncAzimuth()
 ```

-method used to sync azimuth, you need to call it to sync azimuth for other clients/server
+Method used to sync azimuth, you need to call it to sync azimuth for other clients/server